tsgates/arch-wiki-markdown/wiki/Kernel_Panics.md

     # mount /dev/sdXY /mnt

-If you are using legacy IDE setup, then use the command:
+If you are using legacy IDE drives, then use the command:

     # mount /dev/hdXY /mnt